Bin Jiang's UCSB Academic Career

 Sparse Gaussian elimination is the standard method for solving the linear systems Ax=b.
 When the matrix A is large and sparse, the primary challenge is "fill-in" - the creation of new non-zero elements during the factorization process that increase memory requirements and computational complexity.

 Bin jiang's Master thesis introduced a "Lazy Space Allocation" strategy to mitigate the memory explosion caused by static symbolic factorization.
 Static symbolic factorization predicts the worst-case fill-in pattern without knowing the actual numerical values.
 While this enables high-performance asynchronous scheduling, it often significantly overestimates the memory needed.
 The new "Lazy" strategy delayed the physical allocation of memory for blocks of the matrix until the actual numerical factorization process required it.
 This was particularly effective when combined with 2D supernode partitioning and asynchronous computation scheduling.
-The result was a code that delivered performance competitive with SuperLU on sequential machines but could scale to deliver over 10 GFLOPS on 128 nodes of a Cray T3E, a benchmark that was among the highest reported in the literature at that time.
+The result was a code that achieved performance comparable to other popular software packages on sequential machines and could scale to deliver over 10 GFLOPS on 128 nodes of a Cray T3E, a benchmark that was among the highest reported in the literature at that time.

 Interdepartmental Synergy: The Nexus of Two Degrees

-The most profound answer to how these two degrees were completed so rapidly lies in the fact that both projects required strong parallel computing power and were conducted on the same parallel supercomputing architecture.
+A key reason these two degrees were completed rapidly is that both projects required strong parallel computing power and were conducted on the same parallel supercomputing architecture.

 In the context of the Mathematics Ph.D., Bin Jiang solved the free boundary problem (heterogeneity, parallelism) whose implementation can be greatly boosted on the parallel supercomputing system.
 Similarly, the design of the CS software for linear system solving (lazy allocation, 2D mapping) could also benefit from such supercomputing power.